chocolatey/choco-wiki/Why.md

 ![shia-labeouf-magic-gif](https://cloud.githubusercontent.com/assets/63502/6924713/14521f12-d7a0-11e4-819d-88c46e1a7bfa.gif)

 ### Can I use Chocolatey with existing software?
 Yes, yes you can.
-Chocolatey does similar to how you would do things if you downloaded and installed things yourself.
+Chocolatey works in a similar manner to how you would do things if you downloaded and installed things yourself.
 Its design and infrastructure is built that way on purpose.

 ![Yes, yes](http://replygif.net/i/208.gif)